qrohlf/bones/Readme.md

 |`upperSnakeCase`|FOO_BAR|
 |`lowerCase`|foobar|

-Bones uses a whitelist to determine which files to run through the template engine and which files to copy.
+Bones uses an allow list of file extensions to determine which files to run through the template engine and which files to copy verbatim.
 See the [default config](./lib/defaultConfig.js) for a list of file extensions that are interpreted as templates.

 ## Examples